Azure/azure-docs-sdk-dotnet/api/overview/azure/preview/ai.openai-readme.md

 The use your own data feature is unique to Azure OpenAI and won't work with a client configured to use the non-Azure service.
 See [the Azure OpenAI using your own data quickstart](https://learn.microsoft.com/azure/ai-services/openai/use-your-data-quickstart) for conceptual background and detailed setup instructions.

+**NOTE:** The concurrent use of [Chat Functions](#use-chat-functions) and Azure Chat Extensions on a single request is not yet supported.
+Supplying both will result in the Chat Functions information being ignored and the operation behaving as if only the Azure Chat Extensions were provided.
+To address this limitation, consider separating the evaluation of Chat Functions and Azure Chat Extensions across multiple requests in your solution design.

 ```C# Snippet:ChatUsingYourOwnData
 var chatCompletionsOptions = new ChatCompletionsOptions()